History of the British 1st Division (1809–1909): Peninsular War

 The next engagement was at the Battle of Bussaco on 27 September 1810, where the 1st Division suffered 141 casualties.
 This was followed by a general retreat to the Lines of Torres Vedras and skirmishes during the Battle of Sobral.
 The following year, 828 casualties were suffered at the Battle of Fuentes de Oñoro (3–5 May 1811).
-In early 1812, the division took part in the Siege of Ciudad Rodrigo and 22 July that year, it fought in the Battle of Salamanca, where it formed the left wing of the army and defended the village of Arapiles that saw back-and-forth fighting for control; 158 casualties were suffered.
+In early 1812, the division took part in the Siege of Ciudad Rodrigo and then on 22 July fought in the Battle of Salamanca, where it formed the left wing of the army and defended the village of Arapiles.
+Back-and-forth fighting took place for control of the village, which resulted in 158 casualties.
 In September 1812, the division invested the castle at Burgos.
 Over the next four weeks, it repulsed several French sorties and launched two failed assaults with heavy losses.
 By the end of the unsuccessful siege, close to 2,000 casualties had been suffered.
 A general retreat from Burgos followed, during which the commanding officer Edward Paget was captured.
-His replacement William Stewart delayed part of the retreat when he ignored orders issued by Wellington.
+His replacement, William Stewart, delayed part of the retreat when he ignored orders issued by Wellington.

 In May 1813, a new campaign was launched.
 After a march north through Portugal, the Allied Army again entered Spain.
 The following month, the 1st Division fought in a series of battles; San Millan-Osma, Vittoria, and Tolosa, and was present during the opening days of the Siege of San Sebastián in July.
 In August, the division sent around 400 volunteers to assist in the storming of San Sebastián, with nearly half becoming casualties.
 The invasion of France followed; the division saw action at the Battle of the Bidassoa in October; it forded the Bidasoa River, pushed back the French defenders, and seized the village of Béhobie with around 160 casualties.
-Engagements at the Battle of Nivelle in November cost it 193 casualties; and the Battle of the Nive in December cost it 289 casualties.
+Engagements at the Battle of Nivelle in November cost it 193 casualties, and the Battle of the Nive in December brought about a further 289 casualties.
 After a brief rest, the division forced the Adour in February 1814.
 Napoleon, Emperor of the French, had abdicated following the 1814 capture of Paris on 31 March while the 1st Division was besieging Bayonne.
 On 14 April, the French sortied and the division fought in the final battle of the War of the Sixth Coalition, suffering just over 700 casualties.
-With the war over, the division was broken up.
-The troops marched to Bordeaux, where they either returned to the UK or were transported to North America to take part in the ongoing War of 1812.
+With the war over, the formation was broken up along with the remainder of the army's divisions.
+The troops marched to Bordeaux, from where they either returned to the UK or were transported to North America to take part in the ongoing War of 1812.